qm9941/nd013-c2-fusion-starter/writeup.md

 A track management has been added, which increases or decrease the track score depending on measurement data, visibility and state estimate covariance.<br>
 A track state is then assigned according to the track score.<br>
 Testing with lidar data showed, that the track management works as expected with tracks being created and deleted according to the implemented rules.<br>
 The resulting RMSE is quite high.
-This is because the lidar detections contain a y-offset, which cannot be compensated by the the Kalman filter as it expectes zero-mean data.
+This is because the lidar detections contain a y-offset, which cannot be compensated by the the Kalman filter as it expects zero-mean data.
 ![Resulting RMSE of step 2](img/Step2_RMSE.png)

-## Single nearest neighbour data association and gating
+## Single nearest neighbor data association and gating
 To be able to track multiple tracks, the measurement data needs to be associated with existing tracks.
 This has been implemented in this this.<br>
 The test showed, that multiple object (up to 3 in this test) can be tracked and that “ghost tracks” did not reach track state "confirmed" and where deleted relatively quickly.<br>
 The RMSE plot shows reasonable results.